glenlong/wedding/src/content/pages/blog.md

 ---
 title: "Latest from the Blog"
 description: "Read my latest articles about creating a unique and memorable wedding speech.
-Essential reading for grooms, fathers of the bride, best men and more!"
+Essential reading for Grooms, Fathers of the Bride, best men and more!"
 draft: false
 ---